Health insurance 101 for employers

-- You prefer a cheaper monthly premium even if it means having more cost-sharing in of unexpected injury or illness
+- You prefer a cheaper monthly premium even if it means having more cost-sharing in case of unexpected injury or illness.

 To learn more, request an agent or get a quote.

-If you’re ready to comparing plans, click here for our coverage worksheet.
-You can also call us at (888) 535-4831 to talk to one of our experts and start setting up your plan.
+If you’re ready to compare plans, download our coverage worksheet.
+You can also call us at (888) 236-1074 to talk to an expert and start setting up your plan.

 [Podcast] Key Concepts to Understand - Health Insurance Simplified